daviddarkins-accenture/lotr/docs/medium_article_3.md

 But this is just the beginning.

-The same pattern applies to any external data source:
+The same pattern applies to any external data source.
+Here's what it looks like in practice:

+**Healthcare:**
-- Customer data from marketing platforms
+- Ingest patient data from Epic/Cerner EMRs → Create Person Accounts in Salesforce
+- Link lab results, prescriptions, appointments as Engagement data
+- Display patient history as Related Lists on Account pages
+- Enable agents to answer: "What medications is this patient currently taking?"

+**Retail:**
-- Device data from IoT systems
+- Ingest customer data from loyalty platforms → Unify with CRM records
+- Link purchase transactions, returns, website visits as Engagement data
+- Surface transaction history as Related Lists on Account pages
+- Enable agents to answer: "What did this customer buy last month?"

+**Manufacturing:**
-- Transaction data from payment processors
+- Ingest device/asset data from IoT platforms → Create Asset records in Salesforce
+- Link sensor readings, maintenance events, alerts as Engagement data
+- Display telemetry as Related Lists on Asset pages
+- Enable agents to answer: "What alerts has this device generated in the past week?"

+**Financial Services:**
-- Activity data from mobile apps
+- Ingest account holder data from core banking systems → Link to Salesforce Accounts
+- Link transactions, loan applications, card swipes as Engagement data
+- Surface transaction history as Related Lists on Account pages
+- Enable agents to answer: "What transactions has this customer made this month?"

 If you can speak the Ingestion API's language, you can make any external data first-class in Salesforce.
+The LOTR example isn't just a fun demo — it's a blueprint for real-world integration.

 ---